How Much Does Mold Remediation Cost?

-- Based on your assessment, what potential surprises might we run across?
+- Based on your assessment, what potential surprises might come up?
 How will additional costs be assessed and managed?

 - What is the time frame for the remediation, and can we stay in the home while it’s taking place?

-Discovering mold can be shocking, especially if the extent of the problem isn’t evident.
-Having concerns and questions regarding health effects, the options and choices that need to be made about how to deal with the problem, and the financial impact of the work that needs to be done are understandable.
+Discovering mold can be shocking, especially if the extent of the problem isn’t initially evident.
+It’s understandable that homeowners will have concerns and questions regarding health effects, the options and choices that need to be made about how to deal with the problem, and the financial impact of the work that needs to be done.
 These are some of the first questions that many people have when they discover mold in their home, along with the answers to allay some initial fears.

 Q. Is it possible to remove all the mold from my house?

 No. Mold is everywhere—in the air, on surfaces, and in fabric.
 It’s critical to the environment because it digests and removes decaying material.
 We coexist with all kinds of mold every day, most of which is relatively harmless.
-This is why the tests available at the hardware store aren’t the most useful; they will always show that mold is present rather than helping determine if too much mold or a specific, dangerous mold is present.
-The concern and need for remediation occurs when a larger growth of mold has taken hold in a particular area, creating a concentration of spores and developing into a colony that produces more spores, which will eventually affect the building structures and residents’ health.
+The concern and need for remediation occur when a larger growth of mold has taken hold in a particular area, creating a concentration of spores and developing into a colony that produces more spores, which will eventually affect the building structure and residents’ health.

 Q. Is it safe for me to stay in the house during the mold remediation process?

 Most of the time, yes, but it depends on the scope of the remediation.
-A professional mold remediation company will seal off the area to prevent spores from drifting to other areas of the home, and the technicians should run air cleaners and scrubbers before unsealing the area and safely disposing of materials.
-If the growth is in more than one area or it’s in a main area of the home, it may be more convenient to stay somewhere else during the process.
-Noise can be a factor in this decision, as can the time of year; if it’s winter and the constant ventilation will make the home cold, it may be worth it to stay elsewhere for a few days.
+A professional mold remediation company will seal off the area to prevent spores from drifting to other areas of the home, and the technicians will generally run air cleaners and scrubbers before unsealing the area and safely disposing of materials.
+If the growth is in more than one area or it’s in a main area of the home, it may be more convenient for residents to stay somewhere else during the process.

 Q. Can I remove mold by myself?